Rituals | The Christmas Tree

 The Elsie Green team all agrees that Black Friday shopping is a no-go.
 Instead we all use that day to do some volunteer work, then choose our trees.

 We usually get our tree on Black Friday and spend our day decorating it instead of in crazy lines and fighting over deals.
 I love the silvertip tree.
 It reminds me of Charlie Brown Christmas.
 We turn on Christmas carols, make some mulled wine, and enjoy unpacking each of our ornaments.
 Each year we buy a special ornament and tag it with the year so that we can look back on all of our ornaments as a couple and as a family each Christmas season.
-This year our son Griffin (2) will get to pick out the ornament all on his own.
+It's so fun to see what ornament my son Griffin picks out all on his own.

 The Furbers (JP, Laurie, Andie & Katie)

 We have gone to the same tree lot every year since the kids were very small.
 We bundle everyone up and head out mid-morning into the hills.
 JP gently guides us along the way so we all know what size and type of tree we're looking for.
 Then we fan out and each finds something that fits JP's criteria.
 The kids are not aware that JP and I have already agreed which of our children gets to choose the tree that year.
 So when each shows us their favorite, we both gush over the expertise and impeccable taste of the child whose turn we've decided it is.
 When the kids were babies we saved one pair of shoes from each of them to hang on the tree.
 Now that they're grown and don't live together year-round anymore, they wait until they're all together and hang their shoes on the tree together.